Church Home and Hospital

 Church Home and Hospital (formerly the Church Home and Infirmary) was a hospital in Baltimore, located on Broadway, between East Fayette and East Baltimore Streets, on Washington Hill, several blocks south of the Johns Hopkins Hospital, that also operated a long-term care facility.
 It was affiliated with the Episcopal Diocese of Maryland of the Episcopal Church (United States).

-It closed down permanently in 2000 and was later re-opened as a unit known as the "Church Home and Hospital Building" of J.H.H.
+It closed in 1999 and is owned by Johns Hopkins School of Nursing.